 Of important note, Riverdale is also a village of artists.
 Riverdale has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Riverdale’s character.

-A relatively large number of people in Riverdale telecommute to their jobs.
-Overall, about 11.59% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.59% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Riverdale in 2022 was $19,290, which is low income relative to Illinois and the nation.
 This equates to an annual income of $77,160 for a family of four.
 However, Riverdale contains both very wealthy and poor people as well.
 Riverdale also has one of the higher rates of people living in poverty in the nation, with 41.49% of its population below the federal poverty line.